galaxie500/blog/_posts/2019-01-03-word_embeddings.md

 The large number of English words can make language-based applications daunting.
 To cope with this, it is helpful to have a clustering or embedding of these words, so that words with similar meanings are clustered together, or have embeddings that are close to one another.

 But how can we get at the meanings of words?
-John Firth (1957) put it thus:
   > "You shall know a word by the company it keeps."
+  >   - John Firth (1957)

 That is, words that tend to appear in similar contexts are likely to be related.